 You can cut off healthy branches of the maple tree if you are trying to give the tree a shape that you want it to grow.
 Just remember that cutting too many healthy branches can cause the young tree to die, so you should only focus on cutting one or two healthy branches each year between 3 and 10 years of life.

-Pruning Maple Trees Older than 10 Years
+Pruning Mature Maple Trees Older Than 10 Years

 Trees that are older than 10 years will not require as much pruning as younger trees as long as you have pruned the tree correctly during its first 10 years of life.